mindis/snowplow.github.com/_posts/2014-01-30-inaugural-amazon-kinesis-meetup.md

 1. The new Scala Stream Collector - running on my laptop, receiving Snowplow raw events over HTTP and putting them to a Kinesis raw events stream
 2. The new Scala Kinesis Enrich - running on an EC2 box, receiving Snowplow raw events from Kinesis and putting them to a Snowplow enriched events stream

-I'm afraid that I don't (yet) have a way of recreating or sharing the live demo - this is something we will hopefully come back to following the 0.9.0 release.
+I'm afraid that I don't (yet!) have a way of recreating or sharing the live demo - this is something we will hopefully come back to following the 0.9.0 release.

 It was a great evening - and hopefully the first of many as the Kinesis community takes shape here in the UK!
 A big thank you to Peter Mounce and the Just Eat Engineering team for being such excellent hosts, and a warm thanks for Ian Meyers for giving us the inside track on Amazon Kinesis!

 Do please [join the group] [kinesis-london] to be kept up-to-date with upcoming meetups, and if you would like to give a talk, email us on [kinesis-ug@snowplowanalytics.com] [email].

+[pic]: /static/img/blog/2014/01/kinesis-meetup.jpg

 [1st-meetup]: http://www.meetup.com/kinesis-london/events/155043952/
 [kinesis-london]: http://www.meetup.com/kinesis-london/